Cath127/mp1-new-york/README.md

       ![mobile gallery](https://github.com/Cath127/mp1-new-york/assets/153606011/a4ea5b9c-4057-4d4c-bd1b-7e60c7fd8f9d)

  * ### Tips Section
-    * The tips section consists of free tips, discouted tips and a form to submit tips.
+    * The tips section consists of free activities, discounted activities and a form to submit tips.

-    * Both the free tips and discounted tips column have five tips and links to get more information about each one.
+    * Both the free activities and discounted activities column have five tips and links to get more information about each one.
 On a  mobile device these are underneath each other but display side by side on medium devices and bigger.

       Desktop